niclee500/rcos-status-updates/fall_2018/week_9.md

 For this week, I wrote up a circuit diagram that involved a 5 volt buffer, a 7-segment display, and a microcontroller.
 The circuit writeup was fairly simple; the hard part coming next involves the code write up.
+Now that we have a working prototype for the frequency board, I can work on the analog conversion test for the board which measures the voltage drop across the LED.
+I believe that the hardware diagram will not be difficult at all; the software write up will just take time.
+Also, we need to find more parts which will satisfy the test for the board.